Terms and conditions

 6.9 The Buyer cannot claim a defect if the Buyer has not notified the Supplier in writing within 15 days from the time when the defect was discovered or should have been discovered, but not later than the time specified in clause 6.3 above.
 If the Buyer makes an unjustified complaint about a defect, the Supplier is entitled to compensation for the costs incurred by the complaint.

-6.10 Instead of repair or replacement, the Supplier may refund the purchase price.
+6.10 The Supplier may, instead of repair or replacement, refund the purchase price.
 The Buyer must then hand over the Product in unchanged condition.
 If this is not possible, the Supplier shall be credited with an amount corresponding to the value of what is retained when settling the purchase price.

 7.1 The Buyer shall indemnify the Supplier to the extent that the Supplier is held liable to a third party for such damage or loss for which the Supplier is not liable to the Buyer under clauses 7.2, 7.3 and 8.3.